-The involved institutional staff member(s) shall not be permitted to participate in any off-campus recruiting for the 30 calendar days immediately following discovery of the violation.
-Further in-person contact (on or off campus) with the prospective student-athlete involved in the violation shall be prohibited for one calendar year.
-Further telephone calls from any institutional staff member to the prospective student-athlete involved in the violation shall be limited to one telephone call per month.
+The involved institutional staff member(s) shall not be permitted to participate in any off-campus recruiting activity for the 90 calendar days immediately following discovery of the violation.
+Further in-person contact (on or off campus) with the prospective student-athlete involved in the violation shall be prohibited for six calendar months.
+Further telephone calls and electronic correspondence between any institutional staff member to and the prospective student-athlete involved in the violation shall be prohibited for the 60 days following discovery of the violation (or the first permissible date for telephone calls/electronic correspondence with the prospect).